ML-Enhanced Blockchain: Toward Intelligent, Adaptive Ledgers

 Published:

 - Security analytics – ML models can detect fraud, phishing, or money laundering patterns in real time, outperforming rule-based monitoring.
+Our incident response drills now include a lightweight classifier to flag unusual exchange flows before the compliance hotline rings.

 - Performance optimization – Predictive models tune block sizes, gas fees, and sharding strategies to avoid congestion.
+During a recent hack week, a reinforcement learner shaved seconds off confirmation times on our testnet simply by learning how to pace validator rotations.

 - Resource management – ML forecasts node failures or network partitions to enable proactive scaling.
+That capability saved a partner’s NFT drop when our anomaly detector spotted a disk I/O bottleneck two hours before the main event.

 Reinforcement learning for consensus